 - Ginger can make your kombucha more fizzy: adding pieces of ginger not only create extra flavour, it helps to create more kombucha carbonation as well.

 - Leave your bottled kombucha to ferment for additional time: Once you transfer your kombucha with the extra ingredients into a tightly sealed bottle, you will want to let it ferment in room temperature for a few more days, before moving to cold storage.
 The time period for 2nd fermentation can vary depending on the temperature and how active the yeasts are in your kombucha.
 I talked about how various factors affect yeast activities in your kombucha in my previous article 11 important things to know for a successful kombucha brew.
 The 2nd fermentation will typically take 3-7 days.
-The warmer the temperature, the shorter your 2nd fermentation should be.
+The warmer the temperature, the faster the fermentation, therefore the shorter your 2nd fermentation should be.

-- Check your kombucha’s 2nd fermentation: Before you are experienced enough to know how long it takes to create the level of kombucha carbonation you desire, you can check along the way.
+- Check your kombucha 2nd fermentation: Before you are experienced enough to know how long it takes to create the level of kombucha carbonation you desire, you can check along the way.
 To determine if the kombucha is fizzy enough for you, you can quickly open the bottle and close back.
 Or you can ferment in a soft plastic bottle along side your glass bottle.
 When the plastic bottle turned hard, you know it is filled up by carbon-dioxide and your kombucha will be fizzy.
 Remember how many days it takes, and you can use the same day count as a rough guideline for future batches.
 Note that the exact length of time will still vary, due to so many factors.

 - Be ware of explosion: If you leave the kombucha out too long for the 2nd fermentation, the bottle may explode, especially in the summer time.
 You need to move your finished 2nd fermented kombucha into cold storage before too much air pressure is built up inside the bottle.